ibm-cloud-docs/AnalyticsEngine/spark-app-rest-api.md

 ### Referencing files from an {{site.data.keyword.cos_short}} bucket
 {: #file-cos}

+To reference your Spark application file from an {{site.data.keyword.cos_short}} bucket, you need to create a bucket, add the file to the bucket and then reference the file from your payload JSON file.

 To submit a Spark application:

 1. Create a bucket for your application file.
 See [Bucket operations](/docs/cloud-object-storage?topic=cloud-object-storage-compatibility-api-bucket-operations) for details on creating buckets.